 Particles

 chombo-discharge supports computational particles using native Chombo particle data.
 The source code for the particle functionality resides in $DISCHARGE_HOME/Source/Particle.
+Particle support contains the following basic features:

 GenericParticle

 GenericParticle is a default particle usable by the Chombo particle library.
-The particle type is a template
+The particle type is essentially a template

 template <size_t M, size_t N>